SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

 Get RecipeRoot vegetables and greens are mixed with lentils for a hearty, soul-warming meal.
 Stir up this dish when you need an easy weeknight dinner.
 The oven does the hard part for you!

-Get RecipeThis recipe is a spring-time go-to for Director of Marketing and Communications Christina Nifong.
+Get RecipeMake this recipe your spring-time go-to.
 It's versatile, easy to pack for lunch or a picnic, and oh-so delicious!

-Get RecipeWhen stacks of zucchini start piling up on farmers' tables, LEAP's Marketing and Communications Director Christina Nifong reaches for this easy, delicious meal.
+Get RecipeWhen stacks of zucchini start piling up on farmers' tables, reach for this easy, delicious meal.
 Shred some squash, toss in a little feta, crack a few eggs, and there you go -- dinner.

 Get RecipeWhen the greens and the herbs and the salad fixings are at their finest, not just any salad dressing will do.
-Here's a new discovery by Director of Marketing and Communications Christina Nifong.
-She's loves the little bit of sweet and the little bit of smooth that this dressing brings to the table.
+This dressing brings a little sweet and the little smooth to your greens and veggies.

 Get RecipeThe greens are plentiful every spring, as are radishes and sprouts and broccoli.
 What we all need are delicious dressings to top our seasonal salads.
-Here is a keeper, from LEAP Kitchen Manager Jeff Bland.
+This is a simple, tasty vinaigrette, perfect to top all your greens.

-Get RecipeLEAP Director of Programs Kelly Key reaches for this recipe in early spring when root vegetables are still the season's staples but fresh greens and eggs are finding their way to market.
+Get RecipeReach for this recipe in early spring when root vegetables are still the season's staples but fresh greens and eggs are finding their way to market.
 Top it with locally raised bacon to shift this dish from side show to main attraction.

 Get RecipeThis tasty twist on the French classic Pommes Anna is a delicious way to eat one of our area's most bountiful winter crops.
 Turnips never tasted so good!

 Get RecipeWhen you look for asparagus soup recipes, nearly all of them are pureed.
 Not this one.
-This recipe, a favorite of LEAP's Marketing Director Christina Nifong, is hearty and delicious and not too complicated.
+This recipe is hearty and delicious and not too complicated.

 Get RecipeLEAP Kitchen Manager Jeff Bland has been making this recipe for more than 20 years.
 In addition to the squash, the onions, broth, cream, and honey can all be sourced locally.